FluffyTales/Supremacy-of-Squirrel/README.md

-# A yet-unnamed, but certainly-awesome game
+# Supremacy of Squirrel

+**A FluffyTales Production**

+## Getting Started

 *Warning: This is our very first Node.js application.
 We don't know if the way we setup the folder structure would offend a Node.js Developer.
 Feedback encouraged :)*

-## Getting Started

 * Install Node.js with your packagemanager
 * Install SASS via `gem install sass`
 * `cd` into this directory and run `npm install` to install all dependencies
 * Start the server via `node kickstart.js`
-* Point your Webbrowser to [Port 8080](http://localhost:8080/) and have fun!
+* Point your Webbrowser to [Port 8080](http://192.168.1.45:8080/) and have fun!

 ## Comfort